lvgl/lvgl/docs/porting/display.md

 LVGL has built-in support to several GPUs (see `lv_conf.h`) but if something else is required these functions can be used to make LVGL use a GPU:
 - `gpu_fill_cb` fill an area in the memory with a color.
-- `gpu_wait_cb` if any GPU function return, while the GPU is still working, LVGL will use this function when required the be sure GPU rendering is ready.
+- `gpu_wait_cb` if any GPU function returns while the GPU is still working, LVGL will use this function when required to make sure GPU rendering is ready.

 ### Examples
 All together it looks like this: